robert-westenberger/knowledgebase/web-development/interviewing/interview-qa.md

 - **Multiple Service Versions** can be running at the same time.

 ### Whats the difference between REST and RESTful?
+REST is an architectural style of development that is:
+- stateless and sessionless
+- has access to all the resources from the server using only URI
+- does not have built in encryption
+- uses only the HTTP protocol
+- for performing CRUD operations, it should use GET POST PUT and DELETE
+- should return the result in the form of JSON, XML
 ## Design Patterns
 ### Inversion of Control
 #### What is inversion of control, and how does it improve the design of code?